canonical/cos-registration-server/README.md

 It consists of:
 - UID: Unique ID per dashboard.
 Typically, the name of the data it represents.
 - Dashboard: JSON data representing the dashboard.

+#### PrometheusAlertRuleFile model
+The PrometheusAlertRuleFile model represents a Prometheus Alert Rule file stored in the database.
+It consists of:
+- UID: Unique ID of the alert rule file.
+- Rules: the rules in YAML format.
+- Template: boolean stating whether the rule file is a template and must be rendered.

 ### API
 The API can be used by the COS registration agent but also by any service